International Conducting Competition Rotterdam

 The International Conducting Competition Rotterdam (ICCR) is a conducting competition held in Rotterdam, the Netherlands.

 For the competition, six conductors are selected to compete.
 Applicants need to be between 23 and 30 years of age.
 After the selection, the six participants have a year-long training program.
 After this program, the main competition event begins.
 The participants compete in five rounds, each consisting of multiple rehearsals and a concert.
 Tickets can be bought for both the concert and the rehearsals.
 Every round has a different genre and orchestra.
 The genres of the rounds are proms, contemporary, classical, opera, and great symphonic works.
 Participating orchestras include the Orchestra of the Eighteenth Century, Sinfonia Rotterdam, Klangforum Wien and the Rotterdam Philharmonic Orchestra.
 The event is presented by pianist Christiaan Kuyvenhoven.
 At the end of the competition, a prize is assigned for each round, and also a grand prize for the best allrounder.

 The event was initiated by former Concertgebouw director Martijn Sanders and is organised in cooperation with the Rotterdam Philharmonic Orchestra and De Doelen.
-The competition offers young conductors opportunity to gain experience, because it is usually difficult to get access to an orchestra.
+The competition offers young conductors opportunity to gain experience, because it is usually difficult for them to get access to an orchestra.
 It is a member of the World Federation of International Music Competitions.

 The first edition was held in June 2022, with a selection in 2021.
 The second edition was held in June 2025, with the selection taking place in June 2024.